-New and exciting is the East Shore Bike Path scheduled to open in 2018.
-This path will encourage bicyclists and walkers to travel from Incline Village, Nevada to Sand Harbor State Park – one of Tahoe’s most scenic areas for pristine beaches and venue for the annual Shakespeare Festival.
+New and exciting is the East Shore Bike Path which opened in 2019.
+This path encourages bicyclists and walkers to travel from Incline Village, Nevada to Sand Harbor State Park – one of Tahoe’s most scenic areas for pristine beaches and venue for the annual Shakespeare Festival.

 Mountain bikers will definitely want to ride the world-famous Flume Trail high above Sand Harbor.
 This single-track trail opens unparalleled vistas and access to back country riding.

 North Tahoe Bike Rides – How to Use the Maps:

 1) Browse the ride list, click the name of the ride to see its placement on the map OR Click the icons on map to view pop-up ride information.

 2) Click “Ride Details” to be taken to the individual ride page with maps, directions, photos and more.

 Phones/Tablets: We recommend viewing the map in landscape/horizontal position.